Rocco-Gossmann/go_sqliteutils/README.md

 # The Key=>Value Store

-this Lib comes with a Key => Value Store build in. after you opened your DB you can use the following functions.
+This lib comes with a Key => Value Store build in. after you opened your DB you can use the following methods.

 To save / change values:
 ```go